cesarvr/pdf-generator/README.md

  document.addEventListener('deviceready', function() {

      pdf.htmlToPDF({
-            data: "<html> <h1>  Hello World  </h1> </html>",
+            data: '<html> <h1>  Hello World  </h1> </html>',
-            documentSize: "A4",
+            documentSize: 'A4',
-            landscape: "portrait",
+            landscape: 'portrait',
-            type: "share" //use share to open the open-with-menu.
+            type: 'share' //use share to open the open-with-menu.
         }, this.success, this.failure);

  });